What is a Clinical Trials Unit?

 Why will my trial be monitored and audited?

 It is important that all clinical studies are appropriately monitored and audited in line with regulations and sponsor requirements.
 Monitoring and auditing allows us to ensure trials are being performed accurately and safely to ethical and legal requirements.
-In conducting monitoring and auditing processes we ensure that are patients are safe during trials and that their rights are being upheld, it also offers reassurance to trial teams that their trial is being conducted as planned and spots any issues which could hold back the progress of your project.
+In conducting monitoring and auditing processes we ensure that our patients are safe during trials and that their rights are being upheld, it also offers reassurance to trial teams that their trial is being conducted as planned and spots any issues which could hold back the progress of your project.
 The frequency of monitoring will depend on the risk of the study, but all trials will be audited annually regardless of their risk.

 How will the PCTU decide how to monitor and audit my study?